Mini Chocolate Chip Cookies

 Instructions

-- Add in the egg and vanilla.
-Mix until well combined.
+- Add in the eggs and vanilla.
+Mix until well combined.2 eggs, 1 tbsp vanilla

 - Add in the flour, baking soda and salt.
-Mix until a soft dough forms.
+Mix until a soft dough forms.3 cups (456g) all-purpose flour, 3/4 tsp salt, 3/4 tsp baking soda

-- Mix in the chocolate chips until evenly distributed.
+- Mix in the chocolate chips until evenly distributed.2 cups (400g) mini chocolate chips

 - Break the dough into small, approx 2 tsp portions.
 You can roll the cookie dough into a ball or you can leave them as is after you break the dough into portions.
 I usually just break the dough and leave it.